SOCIUM Forschungszentrum Ungleichheit und Sozialpolitik

-Tom A.B.
+About person: Tom A.B.
 Snijders is Professor of Statistics and Methodology at the Dept. of Sociology, University of Groningen, Emeritus Fellow, Nuffield College, University of Oxford and an Associate Member at the Dept. of Statistics, University of Oxford.

 This workshop is about statistical inference for longitudinal observations on social networks.
 Longitudinal social network data are understood here as two or more repeated observations of a directed graph on a given node set (usually between 30 and a few hundred nodes).
 The workshop teaches the statistical method to analyze such data, for which a tutorial is given in Snijders, T.A.B., Steglich, C.E.G., and van de Bunt, G.G.
 (2010), Introduction to actor-based models for network dynamics (Social Networks), and implemented in the RSiena program.

 The statistical model is the actor-oriented model where the nodes are actors whose choices determine the network evolution.
 This allows to include various network effects (reciprocity, transitivity, cycles, popularity, etc.), effects of individual covariates (covariates connected to the sender, the receiver, or the similarity between sender and receiver), and of dyadic covariates.

 An important extension is to have, in addition to the network, one or more actor variables that evolve in mutual dependence with the network; an example is a friendship network of adolescents where drinking behavior is a relevant actor variable which influences, and is influenced by, the friendship network.
 This leads to models for the simultaneous dynamics ('co-evolution') of networks and behavior, which are a special option in RSiena.
 Further information about this method can be found at the SIENA website (see below).